Secure Control Plane and Data Plane Communications

 .

-You can generate pinned certificates in Konnect or bring your own pinned and PKI certificates.
-Data plane certificates generated by Konnect expire every ten years.
+Certificates generated by Konnect are valid for 10 years.
 If you bring your own certificates, make sure to review the expiration date and associated metadata.
 See Renew Certificates for a Data Plane Node for more details.